Comparing Conventional Loans vs. Government-Backed Mortgages: What’s Best for You?

 Conventional Loans Overview

 Conventional loans are a popular choice for many homebuyers.
 These loans are riskier since there’s no government backup.
-You need a good credit score and a downpayment requirement.
-The great thing about it though, is that it has a flexible term.
+You need a good credit score and a down payment requirement.
+The great thing about it, though, is that it has a flexible term.
 They have different durations, such as 15 or 30 years.

 Government-Backed Mortgages Overview